roman-milk/roman-milk.github.io/cuckold-eric.md

  I wait till about 11pm and head out.
 It's time to get rid of Brian.
 I drive to the outskirts of town and pull in a side street.
 There are no buildings around.
 I get out and look around.
 I don't see any headlights near so I open the trunk and pull him out.
 He is still unconscious but I give him two more zaps to his temples.
 I drive away.
 I go home and gather all the evidence of the revenge and box it up.
 I drive out again.
 As I drive through the country side I toss some of it out every few miles.
 I stop and dump the tarp and drop cloths.
 Now It's time to get rid of Sarah.

  I check on her and the batteries have run out on the vibrator.
 She laying on the bed drooling with her eyes closed.
-Report_Story #2